 The Hoxane Irrigation Scheme is commissioned under the former Gazankulu administration.
 The weirs, canals, and abstraction points installed in this period will — thirty years later — be the same infrastructure mapped in the 2019 Collapse submission.
 The engineering record begins here.

-Pollard and colleagues publish the first formal feasibility study for a Sand River catchment management plan.
+Weeks, O'Keeffe, Fourie and Davies deliver a three-volume pre-impoundment study of the Sabie-Sand system to the Water Research Commission (WRC 294/1/96 and 294/3/96 are in the archive here) — a cold, quantitative assessment of what proposed dams would do to the Kruger National Park downstream.
+One year later, Pollard and colleagues publish the first formal feasibility study for a Sand River catchment management plan.
 The case for integrated, rights-based, hydrologically-grounded management begins in print.
 Nearly three decades before VCS 5375 is registered, the case was already made in peer-reviewable detail.

 The WHiRL programme — Water, Households and Rural Livelihoods — makes the Sand catchment one of the most-studied rural river systems in southern Africa.
 Pollard, Walker, du Toit, and Smits lead a body of work that integrates hydrology, governance, and livelihoods.
 CSIR's 2006 water management area assessment and baseline hydrological reports from Mkhuhlu and Lower Cork supplement the academic record.
 By 2008, a coherent social-ecological systems view of the Sand catchment exists in the literature.